 - $16,000 for emotional distress not arising from an injury

 The portion of the settlement for medical bills, property damage, and pain and suffering ($69,000) would not need to be reported as gross income to the IRS.
 The portion for emotional distress and lost income ($71,000) would be considered taxable.
 It is advisable to work with a tax professional when filing taxes to make sure the figures are accurate.

 Consulting a Lawyer After an Accident

 Being injured in an auto accident can be a traumatic and stressful experience, and not only do you have to deal with recovering from your injuries, there can be large expenses to deal with related to medical bills, lost income, and pain and suffering.
-You need an experienced and aggressive legal team to fight for your rights and help you to get the settlement you deserve.
+You need an experienced car accident lawyer in las vegas and aggressive legal team to fight for your rights and help you to get the settlement you deserve.
 Contact us for a consultation and let us help you on the road to recovery.